TrentoCrowdAI/find-similar-papers/Javascript backend using ExpressJS/README.md

 This repository contains a series of methodology to find similar paper.

-This starter kit is inspired by [this awesome repository](https://github.com/santiq/bulletproof-nodejs).

 ## What's methodology?

 - Find similar papers by references;